|Rating:||8.1 / 10|

 Given these these negatives why then would you choose the Windburner over the much cheaper (by $70 at the time of this review) equivalent Jetboil integrated stove?
 If you just compare the Windburner based purely on price and pot size you wouldn’t pick it but when you look at all the features you soon realise that the MSR unit does what it is designed to do, work well in windy conditions, and is good value for money.

 To start one thing I have noticed with MSR is that while they don’t necessarily build the lightest weight equipment, they do build relatively lightweight, robust and reliable gear that will last for many years.
 This stove is no different; the Windburner just feels robust and well made.
 While I have criticised this stove for not having an electric starter it does however increase reliability.
 Electric starters while reliable, are potentially a weak point on any stove and if something is going to go wrong a number of years down the track then this is likely to be where a problem will occur.
 I will always carry a Fire Steel just in case the starter unit doesn’t work.

 The biggest feature on this stove is the ability to cope with significant wind conditions and this is where paying that extra price pays off.
-For most hikers having a stove that copes with windy conditions probably isn’t a major consideration however if you hike in the Australian Alps or in other areas above the tree line where there isn’t much wind protection, then this is one of the few stoves on the market that not only copes but thrives.
+For most hikers having a stove that copes with windy conditions probably isn’t a major consideration however if you hike in the Australian Alps or in other areas above the tree line where there isn’t much wind protection, then this is one of the few stoves on the market that not only copes with windy conditions but thrives.

 The burner head on the Windburner is a large recessed unit that lights easily and is contained and protected with a metal cone that minimises wind interference which gives it its well deserved name.
 It is not unusual for me to use my body as a windshield in the open hills in the Australian Alps when the wind is blowing but the MSR Windburner negates this need.